jklymak/PythonFromMatlabTutorial/README.md

 You can `cd PythonFromMatlabTutorial` and run `jupyter notebook` from that directory.
 You should be able to open the tutorial in `notebooks/`.

+### Have a data set to work on!

+In the spririt of "learning by doing" please have a small data set to work on, or a toy model you want to get running.
+I will put you in breakout rooms and you can ask questions, and if there is time, we can quickly share our results with one another.